 Each attendee is required to have a minimum of two red dead rags.
 A dead rag is nothing more than a swatch of red cloth used to signal that you are hit.
 Dead rags do not have to be anything fancy.
 Use any red shop rag, handkerchief, or any swatch of red cloth will do.

 These do have a tendency to get lost when you stick one on the top of your helmet, then walk through the woods.
 Two are required, but more may be helpful.

-At least two liters of water must be carried on the body.
+At least two liters of water should be carried on the body.
 Water must be carried in water bottles you will not dispose of when done, in canteens, or in a water bladder (CamelBak).
 Do not rely on single-use water bottles, as they always end up as litter.

 Refill water when you can so you always have enough on hand.
 Do not become a hydration casualty.

-You may also wear a hydration bladder, such as a CamelBak, but due to issues with reliability, freezing and filling, it cannot be the only way you carry water.
-If you wear a water bladder on your load bearing gear, you must also bring at least 2 liters in bottles onto the field as backup, but may leave them in your ruck.
-Try to have a place to carry them onto your load bearing equipment in case they are needed.
+You may also wear a hydration bladder, such as a CamelBak, but due to issues with reliability, freezing and filling, it should not be the only way you carry water.
+Try to have a place to carry water bottles onto your load bearing equipment in case they are needed.

 Notebook & Pencil